 For instance, suppose you are walking your dog around the block, and a neighbor’s dog bites you.
 To recover damages under Texas law, you will have to show either that your neighbor knew his dog was aggressive or a “biter”, or you will have to explain that the neighbor’s negligence in failing to restrain or watch the dog led to the bite.

 A dog owner in Texas typically has two defenses against a dog bite claim: lack of knowledge and trespassing.

-Because Texas dog bite law requires that an owner knows a dog has bitten before or has shown aggressive tendencies, an owner may not be liable for a dog bite if the owner can show he or she had no knowledge of the dog’s propensities, and that the owner did not otherwise act negligently.
+Because Texas dog bite law requires that an owner knows a dog has bitten before or has shown aggressive tendencies, an owner may not be liable for a dog bite if the owner can prove he or she did not know of the dog’s propensities, and that the owner did not otherwise act negligently.